 But what if you absolutely want to add a negative keyword?

-While our ad engine will not automatically add negative keywords, you can add negative keywords very easily in our app.
+While our ad engine will not automatically add negative keywords that are not dictated by the goal type you chose, you can add negative keywords very easily in our app.
 Check out this video on how to do so.
 Just be cautious of using negatives on Phrase match keywords because they will wipe out what may be very positive performing Exact match keywords.
 For example, you may have an Exact match and Phrase match for the same keyword, where the Exact is performing very well and the Phrase is performing poorly.
 If you negative match the Phrase, this will result in the Exact keyword no longer being bid on which can have dramatically adverse affects on performance - for this reason we typically only recommend that you add negative keywords on exact match types.

 Click the button below to find out how to apply negative matches to your keywords.

 Article last updated December 2021.
 If you find this information to be out of date, please contact email@example.com.